 Suggested Program Tracks

-In addition to taking the gateway courses in business & enterprise, we strongly suggest our students take a minimum of 3 more courses from the following respective tracks.
+Similar to other programs and departments, gateway courses are strongly encouraged to be taken as they provide a foundational basis in the area of business and enterprise studies.
+In addition to taking the four gateway courses in business and enterprise as outlined immediately below, we strongly suggest our students take a minimum of three more courses from the following tracks.

 Courses offered in the past four years.
 Courses offered currently are as noted.